d2l-ai/d2l-en/chapter_computer-vision/fcn.md

     return pred.reshape(pred.shape[1], pred.shape[2])
 ```

-To visualize the predicted categories for each pixel, we map the predicted categories back to their labeled colors in the data set.
+To visualize the predicted categories for each pixel, we map the predicted categories back to their labeled colors in the dataset.

 ```{.python .input  n=14}
 def label2image(pred):